 - Problem-solving skills: The work of a cybersecurity engineer also requires strong problem-solving skills and the ability to find creative solutions to emerging data security concerns.

-Steps to Become a Cybersecurity Engineer
+How to Become a Cybersecurity Engineer

 For those wondering how to get into cybersecurity, the right combination of education and experience can lead to a competitive, rewarding career as a cybersecurity engineer.

-Most employers will require candidates to hold a minimum of a bachelor’s degree in cybersecurity, IT or a related field such as math or engineering.
+Most employers require candidates to hold a minimum of a bachelor’s degree in cybersecurity, IT or a related field such as math or engineering.
 However, an advanced degree such as a Master of Science in Cybersecurity can benefit individuals interested in senior positions that typically come with more responsibility.
 These positions also tend to be more lucrative.

 The program also covers mobile security, data privacy, digital forensics, cryptography and other leading cybersecurity topics.
 To find out more about a career in this space, check out our interview with Dr. Shamik Sengupta, executive director for the University’s Cybersecurity Center.